Living Fossils: The 300-Million-Year Story of Kanakana

 Confirming Present Connection

-Traditional kanakana (piharau) waters: Visiting Te Atiawa ki Kāpiti waterways where Koko Tutere knew kanakana (piharau) in his youth
+Traditional kanakana (piharau) waters: Visiting locations where Matua Tutiri knew piharau in his childhood

 Act 2